Context-Aware Membership Inference Attacks against Pre-trained Large Language Models: Introduction

-We comprehensively evaluate the performance of our attack using $9$ pre-trained LLMs from the Pythia~\cite{biderman2023pythia} and GPT-Neo~\cite{gpt-neo} suites, comparing it with all prior MIAs (which are also evaluated on the MIMIR benchmark~\cite{duan2024membership}).
-Our approach, \name, consistently outperforms all prior MIAs on pre-trained LLMs.
-For instance, on member/non-member data sampled from the arXiv domain, \name successfully identifies three times more members than prior baselines while maintaining a $1\%$ false-positive error rate.
-The membership signals used in our work complement each other and help capture different subsets of members compared to prior context-independent loss-based approaches.
-We highlight the effectiveness of the individual signals in \name in our experimental results.
+\textbf{Key attack insight.} Our insight is that memorization is context-dependent, triggered primarily when the prefix provides insufficient information for accurate next-token prediction.
+If a prefix clearly constrains the possible next tokens, either because it contains repetitive patterns or the next tokens overlap strongly with prefix content, the model can reliably predict the next token through generalization, without significant memorization.
+In contrast, when the prefix is ambiguous or complex, failing to clearly narrow down subsequent possibilities, the model becomes uncertain.
+To resolve this uncertainty, the model is more likely to rely on specific memorized sequences encountered during training.
+Therefore, rather than simply relying on the overall loss across a text sequence as in prior work, an effective MIA must account explicitly for how context influences the model's predictive uncertainty at the token level.

-When attacking the $70$MB Pythia model, \name achieves a $3.35$x higher True Positive Rate (TPR) at $1$\% False Positive Rate (FPR) compared to the Loss attack (from $6.69$\% to $23.37$\%).
-Against the Min-K\%~\cite{shi2023detecting} (which in some scenarios performs better than a simple loss attack), our attack doubles the TPR ($23.37$\% versus $12.23$\%).
-For the $125$MB GPT-Neo model, \name improves the TPR from $9.4$\% to $28$\%, which is a nearly $20$\% increase at $1$\% FPR.
-This improvement is consistent across GPT-Neo models of various sizes.
-Our attacks consistently achieve the highest TPR at low FPR across $6$ data domains and $9$ different models.
+Motivated by this insight, we propose \name, a Context-Aware Membership Inference Attack specifically designed to exploit the relationship between prefix ambiguity and memorization.
+The core idea behind \name is straightforward yet powerful: it analyzes how quickly and stably the model transitions from initial uncertainty (high ambiguity) to confident predictions as it generates tokens.
+By capturing the rate at which prediction uncertainty is resolved, as well as correcting for scenarios where ambiguity is artificially reduced by repetitive content, our method effectively distinguishes memorized sequences from generalized predictions.
+Unlike prior attacks that rely on static thresholds for average prediction losses, \name dynamically adapts its inference strategy at the token-level, directly leveraging the context-dependent nature of memorization to significantly improve inference accuracy.

-In summary, the main contribution of our paper is the introduction of context-dependent MIAs tailored for LLMs, which capture memorization patterns throughout a text sequence.
-The high TPR achieved by our attack sets a significantly stronger baseline for analyzing information leakage in pre-trained LLMs.
+We provide a comprehensive evaluation of our \name on a wide spectrum of pre-trained LLMs from the Pythia~\cite{biderman2023pythia} and GPT-Neo~\cite{gpt-neo} suites against prior attacks on the MIMIR benchmark~\cite{duan2024membership}.
+The performance increase of our attack is consistent across models of various sizes and $6$ data domains.
+For instance, when attacking the $2.8$B Pythia model on member/non-member data sampled from the Arxiv domain, \name successfully identifies almost twice more members than prior baselines, increasing the true positive rate from $20.11\%$ to $32\%$ while maintaining a $1\%$ false-positive error rate. \footnote{The code is available in \url{https://github.com/changhongyan123/context_aware_mia}}

-\section{Problem formulation}
+\section{Problem Formulation}